How To Use Tailwind Communities Absolutely Free

 - Same as before, you’ll simply find your shared Pin in your list and click Pin Now.

 Done!
-You have shared your Tribe members Pin to Pinterest.
+You have shared your Community members Pin to Pinterest.

 I only Pin a couple of times a day with my new manual pinning strategy so I don’t want to overdo other peoples pins.

-I slimmed down the number of Tribes I was in even before I suspended my paid Tailwind subscription.
+I slimmed down the number of Tailwind Communities I was in even before I suspended my paid Tailwind subscription.

-I simply wanted to streamline my workflow and I found that a lot of the Tribes had the same people in them anyway, so my Pins were getting seen by the same people, only in different Tribes.
+I simply wanted to streamline my workflow and I found that a lot of the Communities had the same people in them anyway, so my Pins were getting seen by the same people, only in different Communities.

-I now only have five Tribes which I contribute to.
+I now only have five Tailwind Communities which I contribute to.
 Four are for my business blog and one is for my lifestyle blog.

 - All Niches, Promote, Grow and Learn